sassoftware/ci360-extensions/code/ci360-connector-sas-stp-integration-using-python-flask/README.md

 - config.sas - This file stores librefs, filerefs, variables, macros and pre-assigned values required for the execution of the Stored Process.
 The parameters you can change in this file are:

 	- saslogredirect - Set this flag to "true" if you want the STP log to be written to a file, else set it to "false".
-	- logprogfiles - Set this flag to "true" if you want all files generated by the process to be logged in a folder.
+	- debug - Set this flag to "true" if you want all files generated by the process to be logged in a folder.
 If set to "false" no process files will be created.
 For example, API payloads, API responses, etc.
 	- liblocation - This will ideally be the location of the folder where the STP code resides.
 For example, if you copied the "SAS Stored Process folder to C drive, the liblocation would be C:\SAS Stored Process".

 - stpDownloadFile.sas - You will find this file in the "SAS Stored Process/code" directory.
 This is the main code file of the STP so be very careful while making any changes.
 Please do not update any code other than the change mentioned here.